 If players wish to lower the alarm level of a system, they may do so.
-The security check is made at +2.
+The security check is made at +1.

-If players wish to gain root access to a system, enabling them to perform any local action without a security check, they may attempt to do so.
-This action requries four successes to succeed.
+It is possible for a hacker to gain root access to a system, enabling them to perform any local action without a security check.
+Doing this requires four successes to succeed.